zzw890827/aws-sap-questions/第二套/README.md

     - [ ] A. On VPC-A, create a static route for the VPC-B CIDR range (10.0.0.0/24) across VPC peer pcx-AB.
 Create a static route of 10.0.0.0/16 across VPC peer pcx-AC.
 On VPC-B, create a static route for VPC-A CIDR (172.16.0.0/24) on peer pcx-AB.
 On VQC-C, create a static route for VPC-A CIDR (172.16.0.0/24) across peer pcx-AC.
     - [ ] B. On VPC-A, enable dynamic route propagation on pcx-AB and pcx-AC.
 On VPC-B, enable dynamic route propagation and use security groups to allow only the IP address 10.0.0.77/32 on VPC peer pcx-AB.
 On VPC-C, enable dynamic route propagation with VPC-A on peer pcx-AC.
     - [ ] C. On VPC-A, create network access control lists that block the IP address 10.0.0.77/32 on VPC peer pcx-AC.
 On VPC-A, create a static route for VPC-B CIDR (10.0.0.0/24) on pcx-AB and a static route for VPC-C CIDR (10.0.0.0/24) on pcx-AC.
 On VPC-B, create a static route for VPC-A CIDR (172.16.0.0/24) across peer pcx-AB.
 On VPC-C, create a static route for VPC-A CIDR (172.16.0.0/24) across peer pcx-AC.
-    - [ ] D. On VPC-A, create a static route for the VPC-B CIDR (10.0.0.77/32) database across WTC peer pcx-AB.
+    - [ ] D. On VPC-A, create a static route for the VPC-B CIDR (10.0.0.77/32) database across VPC peer pcx-AB.
 Create a static route for the VPC-C CIDR on VPC peer pcx-AC.
 On VPC-B, create a static route for VPC-A CIDR (172.16.0.0/24) on peer pcx-AB.
 On VPC-C, create a static route for VPC-A CIDR (172.16.0.0/24) across peer pcx-AC.

     <details>
        <summary>Answer</summary>